himalachudel/FDSFE_HAcharya/HW7/README.md

 **Reasons for the graph being good**

-- Use of minimal colors, enough to separate between variables and not don' make it look complicated at the same time
+- Use of minimal colors, just enough to separate between variables, and don't make it look complicated at the same time

 - Evenly spaced axes